Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese (Video)

 Amount Per Serving: Calories: 85Total Fat: 5gSaturated Fat: 3gUnsaturated Fat: 2gCholesterol: 12mgSodium: 199mgCarbohydrates: 7gFiber: 3gSugar: 3gProtein: 5g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This would be a perfect side dish for any low-carb eating plan, as well as any phase of The South Beach Diet.
+Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese would be a perfect side dish for any low-carb or Keto eating plan, as well as any phase of the original South Beach Diet.
 It does have two types of cheese, so I’d serve it with something that’s low in fat if you’re following South Beach.

 Find More Recipes Like This One: